nayafia/awesome-maintainers/CONTRIBUTING.md

 Criteria:
 * Content is about the experience of being an open source maintainer
-* Content comes from the maintainer themselves
+* The author of the content is describing their own experience

 This list is sorted alphabetically by maintainer username.
 Sub-bullets are also sorted alphabetically by title.
 The format is as follows: